coli-saar/alto/README.md

 Welcome to Alto, the Algebraic Language Toolkit.

 Alto is a parser and decoder for Interpreted Regular Tree Grammars (IRTGs).
-It is being developed at the [University of Potsdam](http://www.ling.uni-potsdam.de/en/) in the Theoretical Computational Linguistics group, led by [Alexander Koller](http://www.ling.uni-potsdam.de/~koller/).
+It is being developed at [Saarland University](http://www.coli.uni-saarland.de/) in the Computational Linguistics group, led by [Alexander Koller](http://www.coli.uni-saarland.de/~koller/).
 Its main features are:

 - Represents grammars from a wide variety of popular grammar formalisms as IRTGs, including:
 	- Context-free grammars